Mentors

 “Oh, I see now.”
 Monk said, “you are telling me what to do.”

 “So…?”
-Jay blinked, and squeaked.
+Jay blinked and squeaked.

 But Jay Smith was back in the Regina Inn, in the middle of a blizzard, practising a very special move.

-…Jay smashed Monk’s face in.
-“Well, not quite, but at least I hit him,” Jay recalled later.
+And the Kid smashed the Monks face in… “Well, not quite, but at least I hit him,” Jay bragged later.

 “This is a car?”
 They were looking at a derelict vehicle jammed against the block wall.